Warwick-Solar/scope/README.md

 <details>
  <summary>Click to expand</summary>

-The example described below is provided in the `emd_example.py` file.
+The example described below is provided in the `emd_example.py` file (see 'examples').

 The sample signal in this example consists of an oscillatory component, an exponentially decaying trend and a combination of white and coloured noise obeying the power law: \
 ![](./docs/source/_static/input_signal.png)